trusted-programming/rust-diagnostics/README.md

 [![](https://img.shields.io/crates/v/rust-diagnostics.svg)](https://crates.io/crates/rust-diagnostics)

-This is a utility to insert diagnostics of code fragments as comments in Rust code and checks how a warning/error in the diagnostics has been fixed in git commit history.
+This is a utility to insert diagnostics of code fragments as comments in Rust code and check how a warning/error in the diagnostics has been fixed in git commit history.

 Rust compiler displays many diagnostics to the console, using file name and